alpaker/fill-column-indicator/README.markdown

 * On character terminals the rule is drawn using the character specified by `fci-rule-character`; the default is \`|' (ascii 124).
-If `fci-rule-character-color` is nil, then it is drawn using fci-rule-color (or the closest appromixation thereto that the terminal is capable of); if it is a color name, then that color is used instead.
+If `fci-rule-character-color` is nil, then it is drawn using fci-rule-color (or the closest approximation thereto that the terminal is capable of); if it is a color name, then that color is used instead.

 * If you'd like the rule to be drawn using fci-rule-character even on